Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 **Renaming a route is now just changing a file/folder name.**
 And you have the **page code splitting out of the box.**

+{% caption Who does not like todo lists? %}
+{% asset_img routing.svg 700 285 "a Vue todo list longer than the Nuxt one 'a Vue todo list longer than the Nuxt one'" %}
+{% endcaption %}

 ### store